16 Actionable Metrics for Measuring Customer Success in SaaS

 The Importance of Measuring Customer Success Metrics in SaaS Businesses

-Acquiring new customers can be expensive and time-consuming, with most unlikely to be locked into lengthy contracts with your business.
+Acquiring new customers, even SaaS free trial users for that matter can be expensive and time-consuming, with most unlikely to be locked into lengthy contracts with your business.
 Good relationships with your existing customers are, therefore, critical, and keeping them happy can lead to longevity for your business.

 Customer success is the key to your business’s overall success.
 If your customers “succeed” in using your product, they’ll continue using it.
 And, if they use your product successfully, your business will continue to grow.
 Happy customers are likely to convert from a free trial to a subscription, become regular users, and, with some luck, loyal advocates for your business.